-Under the Order, Defra may declare the premises where disease is suspected to be an infected place and impose restrictions on horses at those premises.
-A veterinary enquiry will be carried out under the direction of Defra to determine if dourine is present.
-The Order provides Defra with powers to enforce measures for vector control and disinfection.
+In Great Britain (England, Scotland and Wales), dourine is notifiable by law under the Infectious Diseases of Horses Order 1987.
+Under the Order, anyone who owns, manages, inspects or examines a horse, which is affected or is suspected of being affected by the disease must notify the Animal & Plant Health Agency (APHA).
+Please see Appendix 1 for APHA contact details.
+Under the Order, the premises where disease is suspected may be declared to be an infected place and restrictions imposed on horses at those premises.
+A veterinary enquiry will be carried out by the APHA to determine if dourine is present.
+The Order also provides Defra with powers to enforce measures for vector control and disinfection.